SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 Development and CI/CD Pipeline

-Proof of Concept or Evaluation
+Proof of Concept or Pre-Purchase Evaluation

-32-Core Workload Previously on Enterprise
+32-Core Workload Currently on Enterprise

+Recommended: Migrate to Standard Edition 2025.
 Standard now supports 32 cores and 256GB RAM.
-Potential saving: ~$176,000 on a 32-core deployment.
+Potential saving on a 32-core deployment: approximately $176,000.

 Variable or Short-Term Workload